BielRoig/hfeb-guide/content/docs/matchup-spread/stasis.md

 Discard spells are very important, but they shouldn't always name **Stasis**.

 With **Cabal Therapy**, the call depends on the spot.
 If you're in a position where Stasis completely locks you, then naming it makes sense.
-But in many cases, it's more correct to name the card that prevents your plan from resolving or staying effective.
+But in many cases, it's more correct to name the card that prevents your plan from resolving.

 Frequent calls can be: